-SUPERVISOR - CURRICULUM AND INSTRUCTION
+SUPERVISOR - CURRICULUM AND INSTRUCTION (PK-12)

-Students who pursue this certification must have five years of satisfactory teaching/administrative experience.
+Students who pursue this certification must have a minimum of five years certified school experience in an instructional area.
 This certification would be added to an existing state certificate.
+Validation of experience needs to be provided.
 Program requires a minimum of 360 hours of field experiences, including a 180 hour internship.